Explore health content from A to Z.

 The symptoms of PVD may look like other conditions.
 Always see your doctor for a diagnosis.

 To diagnose PVD, your doctor will do a complete medical history and physical exam.
 Other tests may include:

 Angiogram.
 This is an X-ray of the arteries and veins to detect blockage or narrowing of the vessels.
 This procedure involves inserting a thin, flexible tube into an artery in the leg and injecting a contrast dye.
 The contrast dye makes the arteries and veins visible on the X-ray.

 Ankle-brachial index (ABI).
 An ABI is a comparison of the blood pressure in the ankle with the blood pressure in the arm using a regular blood pressure cuff and a Doppler ultrasound device.
 To determine the ABI, the systolic blood pressure (the top number of the blood pressure measurement) of the ankle is divided by the systolic blood pressure of the arm.

 Magnetic resonance angiography (MRA).
 This noninvasive diagnostic procedure uses a combination of a large magnet, radio frequencies, and a computer to produce detailed images of organs and structures within the body.
-An MRA is often used to examine the heart and other soft tissues and to assess blood flow.
+An MRA is typically only done if plans are being made to restore normal blood flow through a procedure or surgery.

 Pulse volume recording (PVR) waveform analysis.
 This technique is used to calculate blood volume changes in the legs using a recording device that displays the results as a waveform.